allenu/NetworkFunctionTransforms/blog-server/README.md

 # blog-server

 This is a simple service that hosts "blog posts".
 It's written in Node, but you don't really need to know how it works internally.
-All you need to know is it provides one simple endpoint for reading blog posts:
+All you need to know is it provides two simple endpoints for reading blog posts.
+One for listing all the posts:

+    localhost:3000/api/list

+And another for reading a specific post:

     localhost:3000/api/read/{postId}